 8. What happens if my child has a high level of need?

-If your child has a high level of need this will be discussed at a case conference with the school SENCO and the Head of Additional Support/SENCo to ascertain whether there is an appropriate course on offer at the college.
+If your child has a high level of need this will be discussed at pre-entry stage to ascertain whether there is an appropriate course on offer at the college.